aXeeDENt/LFA_Labs/Lab 1/RAPORT.md

 Does grammar belong to language?
 False
 ```
 ## Conclusions
-In conclution I could add that it was interesting to get new skills and implement new techniques in this lab.
-I learned a lot about Grammars and Finite Automata until this day and I hope I will learn even more.
-I also learned how to work with HashSets and Dictionaries during this lab.
+In conclusion, I could add that it was interesting to acquire new skills and implement new techniques throughout this lab.
+I learned a lot about Grammars and Finite Automata up to this point, and I hope to deepen my understanding even further as I continue exploring the topic.
+Additionally, working with HashSets and Dictionaries provided valuable experience in efficiently storing and managing data.
+This lab not only reinforced my theoretical knowledge but also helped me develop practical problem-solving skills, which will be useful in future projects.
+Overall, this experience has been both challenging and rewarding, and I look forward to applying these concepts in more advanced scenarios.

 ## References
 1. Cretu's GitHub Repository: https://github.com/filpatterson/DSL_laboratory_works/tree/master/1_RegularGrammars
 2. LFA ELSE Course: https://else.fcim.utm.md/course/view.php?id=98